Hormone replacement therapy: History and research

-The extraction of CEEs from the urine of pregnant mares led to the marketing in 1942 of Premarin, one of the earlier forms of estrogen to be introduced.
+The extraction of Conjugated equine estrogens (CEEs) from the urine of pregnant mares led to the marketing in 1942 of Premarin, one of the earlier forms of estrogen to be introduced.
 From that time until the mid-1970s, estrogen was administered without a supplemental progestogen.
 Beginning in 1975, studies began to show that without a progestogen, unopposed estrogen therapy with Premarin resulted in an eight-fold increased risk of endometrial cancer, eventually causing sales of Premarin to plummet.
 It was recognized in the early 1980s that the addition of a progestogen to estrogen reduced this risk to the endometrium.
 This led to the development of combined estrogen–progestogen therapy, most commonly with a combination of conjugated equine estrogen (Premarin) and medroxyprogesterone (Provera).

 Trials

-The Women's Health Initiative trials were conducted between 1991 and 2006 and were the first large, double-blind, placebo-controlled clinical trials of HRT in healthy women.
+The WHI trials were conducted between 1991 and 2006 and were the first large, double-blind, placebo-controlled clinical trials of HRT in healthy women.
 Their results were both positive and negative, suggesting that during the time of hormone therapy itself, there are increases in invasive breast cancer, stroke and lung clots.
 Other risks include increased endometrial cancer, gallbladder disease, and urinary incontinence, while benefits include decreased hip fractures, decreased incidence of diabetes, and improvement of vasomotor symptoms.
 There is also an increased risk of dementia with HRT in women over 65, though at younger ages it appears to be neuroprotective.
 After the cessation of HRT, the WHI continued to observe its participants, and found that most of these risks and benefits dissipated, though some elevation in breast cancer risk did persist.
 Other studies have also suggested an increased risk of ovarian cancer.

 The arm of the WHI receiving combined estrogen and progestin therapy was closed prematurely in 2002 by its Data Monitoring Committee (DMC) due to perceived health risks, though this occurred a full year after the data suggesting increased risk became manifest.
 In 2004, the arm of the WHI in which post-hysterectomy patients were being treated with estrogen alone was also closed by the DMC.
-Clinical medical practice changed based upon two parallel Women's Health Initiative (WHI) studies of HRT.
+Clinical medical practice changed based upon two parallel WHI studies of HRT.
 Prior studies were smaller, and many were of women who electively took hormonal therapy.
 One portion of the parallel studies followed over 16,000 women for an average of 5.2 years, half of whom took placebo, while the other half took a combination of CEEs and MPA (Prempro).
 This WHI estrogen-plus-progestin trial was stopped prematurely in 2002 because preliminary results suggested risks of combined CEEs and progestins exceeded their benefits.
 The first report on the halted WHI estrogen-plus-progestin study came out in July 2002.